Understanding Your Pathology Report: Prostatic Intraepithelial Neoplasia (PIN) and Intraductal Carcinoma

-What does it mean if my biopsy report also says atrophy or adenosis or atypical adenomatous hyperplasia or seminal vesicle?
+What does it mean if my biopsy report also mentions atrophy, adenosis, or atypical adenomatous hyperplasia?

-All of these are terms for things the pathologist sees under the microscope that that are benign (not cancer), but sometimes can look like cancer under the microscope.
+All of these are terms for things the pathologist might see under the microscope that that are benign (not cancer), but sometimes can look like cancer under the microscope.

 Atrophy is a term used to describe a shrinkage of prostate tissue (when it is seen under the microscope).
-When it affects the entire prostate gland it is called diffuse.
+When it affects the entire prostate gland it is called diffuse atrophy.
 This is most often caused by hormones or radiation therapy to the prostate.
-When atrophy only affects certain areas of the prostate, it is called focal.
+When atrophy only affects certain areas of the prostate, it is called focal atrophy.
 Focal atrophy can sometimes look like prostate cancer under the microscope.